maixnor/wu/README.md

 Everything so far I have done during the Bachelors Degree of Business and Economics @WU Vienna

 ## Obsidian
-I am making most of my notes publicly available.
+I am making most of my notes publicly available in the folder `obsidian`.

 Feel free to contribute or even do some of my todos (like copying images from slides).
 Open a pull request and I am more than happy to review the changes.

-Place all images and other non-markdown files into the folder `/attachments` for easy reference.
+Place all images and other non-markdown files into the folder `obsidian/attachments` for easy reference.

 I personally use obsidian, but you can use any Markdown Editor you want.
 Just view (and edit) the markdown files on Github or clone the repository using `git clone` and get started editing.
 ## R & nix